-Traversing Tradition produces four styles of content: articles, shorts, verse & prose, and dialogues.
-You can find more information about them below and find specific writing guidelines here.
+Traversing Tradition produces five styles of content: articles, essays, shorts, verse & prose, and dialogues.

-Shorts is an initiative to feature a different type of writing format on Traversing Tradition.
+Shorts is an initiative to feature a different type of writing format.
 The aim is to integrate and revive the art of blogging, where the pieces do not have to be long nor do the ideas have to be heavily sourced for them to find a place in our quest for answers.
 They are generally between 500 and 800 words.

 Verse & Prose.
 One of the defining characteristics of the Qur’an is its timeless poetic structure.
 The imagery, metaphors, and form used by God in the Qur’an have transfixed millions into submission.
 It has also inspired thousands of Muslim writers to compose works of their own that draw on the beauty of God’s words.
 In our Verse & Prose section, we invite you to follow in the legacy of such writers by reflecting on the beauty of our Creator and of His creations.